 To use frozen pizza dough, thaw the dough in the refrigerator overnight.
-Once thawed, place dough in an oiled bowl, cover with a towel and bring to room temperature 1 hour before rolling out the dough out and baking.
+Once thawed, place the dough in an oiled bowl, cover it with a towel, and bring it to room temperature for 1 hour before rolling the dough out and baking.

-Next time you are craving pizza, give this wholesome pizza crust recipe a try!
-It is sure to become a go-to staple in your house.
+Next time you are craving pizza, give this whole wheat pizza dough recipe a try and then be sure to leave a review and comment below.

 Pizza Dough By Hand/Mixer

-- Combine the water, honey and yeast and let sit for about 5-10 minutes in a large mixing bowl (or bowl of your stand mixer with dough hook attached.)
+- Combine the water, honey, and yeast and let it sit for about 5-10 minutes in a large mixing bowl (or bowl of your stand mixer with a dough hook attached.)

 - Once the yeast mixture is bubbly, mix in the oil.
 Add the flour and salt slowly and mix in as you go, with the dough hook or a large spatula, until well combined.

-- Once the pizza dough comes together, knead for 8-9 minutes by hand on a lightly floured surface or with the dough hook of a stand mixer on low-medium speed for 5-7 minutes.
+- Once the pizza dough comes together, knead for 8-9 minutes by hand on a lightly floured surface or with the dough hook of a stand mixer on low speed for 5-7 minutes.

-- Place dough in oiled bowl and cover and leave in a warm spot for 30-45 minutes, to rise until doubled in size.
+- Place the dough in an oiled bowl and cover and leave in a warm spot for 30-45 minutes, to rise until doubled in size.

 - Punch dough down and let rest another 10-15 minutes.
 Then proceed to roll out pizza dough to prepare pizza.